 In the main hall of SalonQP this year, huddled under a desk lamp, and hunched over a very small object was a lady.
 From afar, she looked liked she could have been doing a spot of brain surgery or perhaps laboratory work, as she peered through the twin eyepieces of a high-powered light microscope.
-In fact, she is one of the many, highly skilled workers who hand engrave the movements and other watch parts for Vacheron Constantin
+In fact, she is one of the many, highly skilled workers who hand engrave the movements and other watch parts for Vacheron Constantin.

 The piece on which she was working, was the intricately-engraved rotor of a Patrimony, probably the Patrimony Traditionelle open-worked perpetual calendar, by the look of the incredible detail she was applying.